 f: 5 10 15

-How to enter data as a cumulative frequency table?Similar as frequency table, but instead f: type cf: in second line.
+How to enter data as a cumulative frequency table?Similar to a frequency table, but instead, f: write cf: in the second line.
 For example:

 10 20 30 40 50 60 70 80

 cf: 5 13 20 32 60 80 90 100

 The cumulative frequency is calculated by adding each frequency from a frequency distribution table to the sum of its predecessors.
 The last value will always equal the total for all observations since the calculator will have already added all frequencies to the previous total.